Special Tactical Operation and Rescue Team of Malaysia: Structure

+USAR operations

+USAR operations in Malaysia typically concern structural collapses and landslides.
+In missions related to USAR, STORM firefighters, Civil Defense Force's Special Rescue Team (PASPA), and Special Malaysian Disaster Assistance and Rescue Team's (SMART) USAR technicians will cooperate, assisted by other units and agencies.
+As of 2020, only SMART and STORM have the ability to stabilise a collapsed structure.
+SMART will install sensors and alarms, while STORM firefighters will enter the collapsed building to rescue trapped individuals.

+MAS 10 USAR Task force

+During the 2023 Turkey–Syria earthquake, Malaysia sent two USAR task forces to Turkey to assist.
+The first task force, MAS 01, comprised 64 SMART USAR technicians and 6 FRDM firefighters from the FRDM Canine Unit.
+The second task force, MAS 10, included 30 STORM firefighters, 20 SMART USAR technicians, 20 PASPA USAR technicians, and 3 media staff.
+MAS 10 was led by Senior Fire Superintendent I Abdul Manaf Che Isa.
+They spent two weeks there conducting rescue operations.

+Other search and rescue operations

+In the standard operating procedure for search and rescue operations, FRDM will dispatch a SAR team comprising STORM firefighters as the main rescue unit, MUST firefighters to support STORM and serve as ground crew if a helicopter is required, a Water Rescue Unit to assist with water rescues, and an Emergency Medical Rescue Services Team for medical support.
+If the initial small team is unable to resolve the mission, a larger team will be assembled at the location.

 Responsibilities

 STORM was originally tasked with USAR, landslide rescue, high-rise rescue and firefighting, and jungle firefighting.
 Because of the higher concentration of high-rise buildings in West Malaysia at the time, their field of operations was limited to that region.
 Their roles were later expanded to include various types of operations, such as downed aircraft rescue, surface water rescue, and cave rescue, and they now cover the entire region of Malaysia.
 Their jobs are similar to those of SMART, but they are overseen by the FRDM and the Ministry of Housing and Local Government.

 STORM is responsible for the FRDM's Pusat Kecemerlangan Runtuhan Struktur dan Tanah Runtuh (Centre of Excellence for Structural Collapse and Landslides), a training facility for USAR operations.
 STORM is also in charge of training the MOCSAR, an elite unit composed of auxiliary firefighters (Pegawai Bomba Bantuan – PBB) specialising in mountain and cave rescue in Sarawak.

 When there are no operations that require STORM capabilities, the STORM firefighters serve as ordinary firefighters at the station where they are stationed.